genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 ### [Emitted Events](./docs/api/foundation-layout.layoutemitevents.md)

 Certain actions that are performed by the user interacting with the layout emit events.
-See the API document linked for the events and when they're emitted.
-Interacting with these events allows your client code to dynamically interact with the layout, such as enabling/disabling buttons to add items to the layout when they're removed/added.
+See the API document (in the link above) for the events and when they're emitted.
+Interacting with these events allows your client code to  interact dynamically with the layout, such as enabling/disabling buttons to add items to the layout when they're removed/added.

 ### [Received Events](./docs/api/foundation-layout.layoutreceiveevents.md)

 Certain events are listened to by the container for each component, enabling the component to interact with the layout.
-For example, a component could emit an event to change the title of the containing window.
+For example, a component could emit an event to change the title of the containing window:

 ```typescript
 this.$emit(eventType, eventDetail)
 ```